kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.4.3 - February XX, 2015 =
-* Re-enabled native video player controls on mobile devices when using Video.js player.
+* Added WEBM VP9 format.
 * Added pagination option to video galleries.
 * Added option to make the watermark overlay image a link.
 * Added video stats column to media library list view.
 * Updated Video.js to version 4.12.1
+* Re-enabled native video player controls on mobile devices when using Video.js player.
 * Added Video.js localization.
 Automatically changes Video.js language to the current WordPress language.
 * Fixed bug that added bad content to Open Graph video tag when other shortcodes were found before KGVID in the post.
 * Fixed bug that wrote multiple unnecessary meta entries to the database when image attachments were updated.